Rehearsal and Performance Guidelines

 Deadlines

-Submit all program information no later than two weeks before the concert date.
-Within 2-3 business days, we will notify you that a proof is ready.
+Submit all program information no later than two weeks (14 days) before the concert date.
+Within 3-5 business days, we will notify you that a proof is ready.
 All corrections or changes must be turned in by 12:00 noon one week before the performance date.
-This allows time for printing and posting the program in advance of the performance.

 Format